-Enterprise Adapter for FTP reduces many of the complexities associated with incorporating file transfer protocol (FTP), secured file transfer protocol (SFTP), and file transfer protocol SFTP (FTPS) jobs or batch processes into enterprise job schedules.
-Built on the industry-leading Workload Automation, it offers an easy-to-use, powerful solution for managing FTP dependencies within job schedules and the application integration they support.
-IT operations staff can manage file transfers as an integral part of a critical workflow business processes.
+Enterprise Adapter for FTP reduces many of the complexities associated with incorporating file transfer protocol (FTP), secure file transfer protocol (SFTP), and file transfer protocol secure (FTPS) jobs or batch processes into enterprise job schedules.
+Built on our industry-leading workload automation platform, it offers an easy-to-use, powerful solution for managing FTP dependencies within job schedules and the application integration they support.
+IT operations staff can manage file transfers as an integral part of a critical workflow business process.

-This is an excellent scheduling solution for environments that handle FTP jobs, because it can improve efficiency by directly addressing critical FTP-related scheduling challenges discussed in the following section.
+This is an excellent scheduling solution for environments that handle FTP jobs because it improves efficiency by directly addressing critical FTP-related scheduling challenges.

 Increasingly, businesses are working to integrate their internal operations and also to develop closer links with partners and customers.
 Companies in financial services, insurance, healthcare, and retail, among other industries, depend on seamless data exchange to integrate their operations with others and to allow them to respond with the speed and accuracy the market demands.
 Today, approximately 70 percent of data and application integration is accomplished through batch jobs.
 As a result, automated application integration and file transfer capabilities are vital to accomplishing the twin goals of reliability and cost effectiveness.